 IT’S A SMALL WORLD AFTER ALL.

 Ice Cream Beat is Kingdom Hearts’ first fully-formed rhythm game, featuring Huey, Louie, Dewey with empty ice cream cones, and you armed with a t-shirt cannon stuffed with frozen milk.
 Suspiciously in contrast with the cutscene, this “ice cream machine” is working just fine, and all you have to do is use it in the form of a rhythm mini-game.
-The objective is to point the cannon at each of the ducks on cue, and to hit the fire button in line with the beat until each duck is carrying a huge stack of iced cream.
+The ducks dance out a few steps and then you duplicate it with the ice-cream gun.
+There are only two actions: timed hits and rapid fire, so it’s simple as rhythm games go.
+If you do it right, you fire ice cream until each duck is carrying a huge stack of the stuff that the game will measure to determine your results!
+(Although I suspect that prizes are actually rewarded based on some other factor, not the “height” of the ice cream cones.)
 Most of the tracks available for play are from Kingdom Hearts itself (with “Destiny Islands” added for BBS international), and there’s a catchy new tune called “Dessert Paradise” also available for play.
 But that’s not what we’re focusing on today.
 To clear Ven’s Disney Town story, he has to play Ice Cream Beat to a familiar Disney tune.
 A tune that will go… unnamed.

 Personally I do okay at Ice Cream Beat despite not being a rhythm game fan, but I know it’s a constant source of frustration for others.
-The difficulty of this game was dramatically reduced with the original international release, and was thankfully retained in all versions of FM, even if it still isn’t low enough for a lot of players out there!
-The game relies heavily on chaining your successes for a high score.
-You have to hit a minimum score to clear the song, which is all you need to advance Ven’s storyline, but let’s set that aside for a minute and discuss the mini-game once you come back to it after the story.
+The difficulty of this game was dramatically reduced with the original international release, and this reduction was retained in all versions of FM, even if it still isn’t low enough for a lot of players out there!
+The game relies on chaining successes for a high score.
+You have to hit a minimum score to clear the song, which is all you need to advance Ven’s storyline, but let’s set that aside for a minute and discuss the mini-game once you come back to it after the story, or with other characters.
 Clearing the minimum score for each song will unlock the “Master” version of each song.
-Your real aim is to get the highest possible grade for the Master mode version, which net you prizes.
+That’s where the real prizes are, and only if you get the highest possible grade for the Master mode version.
 Many prizes are a waste of your time, and some noticeably so: for example the prize for “Blast Away! –Gummi Ship II–” is Blizzara, a demonstrably lesser prize than “Hand in Hand”‘s Blizzaga!
 Thankfully, earning a Fantastic for “Dessert Paradise,” earns you the Frozen Fortune Command Style.

 Understanding the Frozen Fortune Command Style demands an understanding of an otherwise unrelated feature also available in Disney Town.
 You see, Huey, Louie and Dewey don’t just operate the Ice Cream Beat minigame: they also “sell” ice cream.
 Ominous use of scare quotes, right?
 The issue is: while they purport to sell ice cream, they actually can’t sell you a thing until you give them the ingredients, all earned from Prize Pods scattered about the game world.
-Should you assemble an ice cream cone’s ingredients, the ducks will give you a free sample and then sell their own (and for cheap!) but you can always come back with more ingredients for more free samples.
-The ice cream items, once used, will automatically trigger one of your character’s Command Styles, which can save a lot of time and trouble in a pinch! …Even if I’m not particularly fond of wasting a command slot on items.
+Should you assemble an flavour’s ingredients, the ducks will give you a free sample and then sell the ice cream for cheap, but you can always come back with more ingredients for more free samples.
+The ice cream items, once used, will automatically trigger one of your character’s Command Styles, which can save a lot of time and trouble in a pinch… even if I’m not particularly fond of wasting a command slot on items.

-The Frozen Fortune Command Style, once unlocked, is highly unusual in that it can’t be triggered normally, not by commands and not even really by ice cream items.
-Instead, it triggers randomly when using ice cream items, instead of the command style you’re supposed to get, and at no other times.
+The Frozen Fortune Command Style, once unlocked, is highly unusual in that it can’t be triggered by commands, and doesn’t even have a dedicated ice cream item.
+Instead, it triggers randomly when using other ice cream items.
 I imagine it must be frustrating to get Frozen Fortune when you really, really needed something else, but Frozen Fortune is fairly powerful, so hopefully isn’t going to drive many players up the wall… hopefully.

 Should you unlock every one of a character’s ice cream cones, the game also unlocks one additional prize: the Sweetstack Keyblade, an endgame Keyblade!
-Unfortunately, it will be until the endgame before you can get it, since you’ll need to hunt Prize Pods from all over the game, including specifics rounds of Mirage Arena.
-This ice cream themed Keyblade shows us something about the developers that we could only guess at before: they really, really didn’t count on walkthroughs.
-It was dubious before with the command melding, but now it’s clear: the Sweetstack Keyblade is only hard to get if you don’t know where to find the Prize Pods, but if you do the process is simply tedious, not difficult.
+Unfortunately, you’ll have to wait until the endgame to get it, since you’ll need to hunt Prize Pods from all over the game, including specifics rounds of Mirage Arena.
+This ice cream-themed Keyblade shows us something about the developers that we could only guess at before: they really, really didn’t count on walkthroughs.
+It was only a “maybe” before, but now it’s clear: the Sweetstack Keyblade is only hard to get if you don’t know where to find the Prize Pods, but if you do the process is simply tedious, not difficult.
 That’s an interesting bit of info, and I’ll have to think on it.